Makroekonomia - program rozszerzony

 - It might seem strange that a bank account is a liability.
 To you, the owner of the account, the account is an asset.
 But to the bank, who has to return that money to you on demand, it is a liability.

 - As a new learner, it might be confusing about which stage in this process creates money.
 It is the loan.
 If a bank does not loan out from a deposit, no new money is created.

-There is currently in circulation outside of banks in the nation of Rhyme.
+in circulation outside of banks in the nation of Rhyme.
 The following is a simplified balance sheet for the Bank of Rhyme.
 However, some of the data on the balance sheet is missing.

 Assume that this bank has no assets other than cash and loans.

 - What is the value of the loans that this bank has made?
 Explain how you know this.

 from his checking account at the Bank of Rhyme:a.
 What is the initial effect of the withdrawal on M1?b.
 What effect will this have on the bank’s total reserves, required reserves, and excess reserves?

 The balance sheet for The First Bank of Pulitzer is shown below.
 Assume the reserve requirement is 5%.